loicmathieu/docker-java/README.md

 # docker-java
-A simple Dockerfile for a Centos container with Java OpenJDK VM installed on it.
+A simple Dockerfile for a Centos container with Java OpenJDK installed on it.